Ground

 Bill McDowell

-Groundwill be published by Daylight Books in spring 2016, with an essay by Jock Reynolds, Director of the Yale University Art Gallery, contributions from Rosanne Cash and Wendell Berry, and an interview conducted by D.J.
+Ground was published by Daylight Books in 2016, with an essay by Jock Reynolds, Director of the Yale University Art Gallery, contributions from Rosanne Cash and Wendell Berry, and an interview conducted by D.J.
 Hellerman, Curator and Director of Burlington City Arts.